babenkoivan/telegram-notifications/README.md

 }
 ```

-At this point, you may wonder where to get `chat_id`.
+At this point, you may wonder where to get a `chat_id`.
 The answer is it's up to you!
 You can create a [webhook](https://core.telegram.org/bots/api#setwebhook) to receive updates from your bot and collect users' ids or you can specify ids manually for certain users.